Le Gralet - Chézery-Forens

 Description of the walk

-(S) From the Refuge du Gralet, with it on your left, follow the GR® (red and white) towards La Poutouille.
-The trail quickly enters a forest dotted with valleys.
-The terrain is fairly hilly and the path is wide.
-You will come to an intersection.
+(S) From the Refuge du Gralet, with the refuge on your left, follow the GR® (red and white) towards La Poutouille.
+The path quickly enters a forest dotted with small valleys, following a undulating route along a wide track, until you reach a junction.

-(2) The trail runs alongside the chalet and enters the forest again.
-Simply continue along this single trail.
-There is a short, slightly steep descent with a view of Crêt d'Eau before you reach the Pelaz valley.
+(2) The path runs alongside the chalet and heads back into the forest.
+Descend a short, steep slope with a view of the Crêt d'Eau before reaching the Pelaz valley.

-(7) Cross the road that climbs up to Col de Menthières and continue straight ahead on the path that descends.
-Stay on the opposite side until you reach the road.
+(7) Cross the road leading up to the Col de Menthières, continue straight on until you reach the road.
 Turn left, then right towards Champroux at the next junction.

-(8) Continue along the path, turn left at the end, then keep to the right before rejoining the Route de l'Épery.
+(8) Continue along the path, turn left at the end, then keep to the right and join the Route de l’Épery.

 Waypoints